Get a free, no obligation personal loan quote with rates as low as 9.90%

 If you work from home, you can claim expenses for your home office, such as internet bills, stationery, computers, and more.

 Note: In 2020, 2021, and 2022 the CRA changed the rules for deducting home office expenses.
-Those rules do not apply to the 2023 tax year and beyond.
+More specifically, the temporary flat rate method is no longer applicable to the 2023 tax year and beyond.
+To deduct home office expenses, you can continue using the detailed method.

 You can deduct moving expenses if you meet the following criteria: